"

 1. Using a search engine of your choice, identify at least two publicized recent cases of ransomware or child sexual abuse material. *

-* Since 2016, the reference of child pornography (CP) has become increasingly replaced with child sexual abuse material.
-The reasoning is scholars and authors of related publications determined that the latter more accurately describe the nature of the crime.
-This is a perfect example of how importance definitions are to understanding not only the nature and extent of the phenomena but has legal implications (National Center for Missing & Exploited Children, 2021).
+* Since 2016, the reference to child pornography (CP) has become increasingly replaced with child sexual abuse material.
+The reasoning is that scholars and authors of related publications determined that the latter more accurately describe the nature of the crime.
+This is a perfect example of how important definitions are to understanding not only the nature and extent of the phenomena but also have legal implications (National Center for Missing & Exploited Children, 2021).

 Answer all four (4) questions from one of the following sets:

-1. Using Carter’s classification scheme, do you believe that ransomware should defined as an “instrument”; explain.
+1. Using Carter’s classification scheme, do you believe that ransomware should be defined as an “instrument”; explain.

 2. In your opinion, what other classification scheme might better classify ransomware?
 Explain.